Retiree’s second act is a coffeehouse ministry

 When the team agreed to the idea of opening a coffee shop with an intentional gathering space for recovery groups, worship and Christian education opportunities, Brown jokes that she never imagined God would be calling her in retirement to serve as a barista.

 While the pandemic slowed the coffeehouse project, Brown said, “In hindsight, the time away from meetings allowed for needed research and spiritual reflection.”
 Her research included working through the challenges of becoming a nonprofit.
 When the team realized they did not meet the IRS standards for nonprofit status as a church-owned coffee shop, they decided to operate under two entities: a for-profit business for the coffee shop and a nonprofit for the new worshiping community.
-With legalities squared away and a name created for the new venture, it was time for Brown to learn the tools of the coffee trade.

 In the summer of 2021, Brown attended the Texas Coffee School, a three-day master class on starting a coffee shop.
 The class offered hands-on coffee education and barista training.
 The coffee school brought clarity to the project’s vision.
 As Brown learned the techniques of making lattes and cappuccinos, she also learned the high costs of specialty drinks.